Skip to content

 1. Device Label - User entered device label.

-Clicking on a device's label will take you to the device screen.
+Clicking on a device's label will take you to the device dashboard.

 This chart outlines the data values that will be displayed in the device tool tip for each device type.